kxfeldhus/kxfeldhus.github.io/about.md

 ### More Information

-I am a polyglot developer, but I am most productive with Ruby.
-I am just as comfortable with Ruby both in and outside of Rails and have developed many applications outside of the standard Ruby web stack.
+I am a polyglot developer.
+I enjoy working in many languages, but am most productive with Ruby and Python.
+I am comfortable with and without Rails and have developed many applications outside of the web stack.

 <br>